maliMirkec/personal-website/site/how/index.md

 ---
 layout: index
 title: How I built this website
-description: This website is built using Hexo static page generator and hosted on Netlify.
+old_description: This website is built using Hexo static page generator and hosted on Netlify.
 Cloudflare is used to speed up and protect this website.
+It's featured on JAMStack site as an example.
+description: This website is built with Hexo, hosted on Netlify and protected by Cloudflare.
 It's featured on JAMStack site as an example.
 type: page
 sections:
   - type: hero-alpha